GAURAV-28/Treasure-Raid-Multiplayer/README.md

 1. Clone the repo.
 2. Open server folder and run ```make```.
 3. Open client folder and run ```make```.
-4. Run ```./server``` in the server folder and play the game either in offline single player or offline double player mode.
+4. Run ```./server``` in the server folder terminal and play the game either in offline single player or offline double player mode.
+5. Run ```./client``` in the client folder terminal.
+This will connect the game to the localhost server running already.